-A validation examination, also called nostrification examination, is an examination which can be assigned to an applicant whose knowledge and skills achieved in a foreign coutry are not clearly equal to education acquired in the Czech Republic.
-The validation examination shows whether the applicant’s education is equal to education provided in the Czech Republic according to the relevant education programme(s).
+A validation examination, also called nostrification or recognition examination, is an examination which can be assigned to an applicant whose knowledge and skills achieved in a foreign coutry are not considered clearly equal to education acquired in the Czech Republic.
+Passing the validation examination proves the applicant’s education is equal to education provided in the Czech Republic according to the relevant education programme(s).

 Applicants who are not Czech citizens do not take the validation examination in the subject Czech language and literature.
 The validation examination is usually taken in the Czech language.
 Anyone who declares they do not understand the language in which the proceedings are held is entitled to a translator/interpreter registered in the list of translators.
 Applicants arrange the assistance of translator/interpreter at their own expense.

-2. Should I prove my English proficiency for studying in UCT Prague English degree programmes in any way?
+2. Should I prove my English proficiency for studying a UCT Prague English degree programme?

 Non-Native English Speakers

-The minimum requirement is level B1, preferably B2, according to the Common European Framework of Reference for Languages.
+The minimum requirement is level B2, according to the Common European Framework of Reference for Languages.

 Other acceptable formats (if the student does not have any internationally-recognised certificate):

-- Certificate issued by a language center at the sending institution (it will be accepted only if it confirms the minimum language skills level B1-B2)
+- Certificate issued by a language center at the sending institution (it will be accepted only if it confirms the minimum language skills level B2)

-- Certificate issued by a language school (it will be accepted only if it confirms the minimum language skills level B1-B2)
+- Certificate issued by a language school (it will be accepted only if it confirms the minimum language skills level B2)

 - > Confirmation of language knowledge issued by a language center or a language school in case the student does not have any of the official documents mentioned above